NOCIRC of Michigan

 What were the major accomplishments of your organization in the last 12 months?

-• We staffed information tables and booths at 14 public and professional conferences around Michigan.
+• We staffed 2 information tables before events were cancelled due to Covid-19 restrictions.
+(Normally, we staff tables and booths at 15-20 public and professional conferences each year around Michigan.)

 What are the major plans for your organization in the next 12 months?

 • Publish new, full-color information brochures on circumcision, intact care, foreskin restoration, and religious circumcision.

 • Upgrade the NOCIRC of Michigan website.

 • Exhibit at 10 public and professional events and conferences.

 What makes your organization unique among Intactivist organizations?